OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 definitions are derived from the table and field definitions in the CDM **{Chapter 4}**.
-The heuristic is not perfect; there are grey zones (**{Section 5.4} **“Special Situations”), source vocabulary shifts, and occasional misassignments.
+The heuristic is not perfect; there are grey zones (**{Section 5.4} **"Special Situations"), source vocabulary shifts, and occasional misassignments.
-Although domains of concepts may change, 95% of the concepts never changed their domain since Vocabularies’ inception (for more information, see Assets in v20240830 release notes) (16).
+Although domains of concepts may change, 95% of the concepts never changed their domain since Vocabularies' inception (for more information, see Assets in v20240830 release notes) (16).

 ### Vocabularies